khirmas67/Prediction_Of_Heart_Failure/README.md

 ```
 ## **Dataset**
 The dataset used in this project is available on [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
 It contains **299 samples** with **13 clinical features**, including:
+- Age
+- Resting blood pressure
+- Serum cholesterol
+- Maximum heart rate achieved
+- ST depression induced by exercise
+- Slope of the ST segment
+- Presence of chest pain
+- Whether the patient has diabetes or hypertension

+The **target variable** indicates whether heart failure was detected (binary: No = 0, Yes = 1).